sioaeko/HFModelDownloader/README.md

-# Hugging Face Split Downloader
+# Hugging Face Model Downloader

 A Python script for efficiently downloading and reconstructing large Hugging Face model files by splitting them into manageable chunks.